 Dr. Donnelly is a Vermont Doctoral-Level Psychologist, licensed through the Board of Psychological Examiners.
 In addition he is a licensed School Psychologist in Vermont (K-12) and holds a Diplomate in School Neuropsychology.
-Evaluations are typically conducted at schools or Dr. Donnelly’s Chittenden County (Vermont) office depending on the needs of those being evaluated.
+Evaluations are typically conducted at schools, Dr. Donnelly’s Chittenden County (Vermont) office, or remotely via video depending on the needs of those being evaluated.
 He completes detailed and individualized written reports within ten days of the final assessment session with thestudent.
 His services include:

 Developmental Trauma Assessment, Consultation, and Professional Development